 GP: Where did the idea for the strip come from?

-Below you’ll find a selection of pages from the comic.
+Below you’ll find a selection of Endtown strips.
 Enjoy!

 If you’d like to have your webcomic featured here, then drop us an email.